Soffiya

-Soffiya is a Malaysian television drama series broadcast by Filmscape in 2011.
-It features Tiz Zaqyah, Fizo Omar, Azhar Sulaiman and Izara Aishah.
-It aired on 21 September 2011 after 28 successful episodes.
-This drama tells us about a girls who has many problems and was raped by her own father.
+Soffiya is a 2011 Malaysian television series starring Tiz Zaqyah, Fizo Omar, Azhar Sulaiman and Izara Aishah.
+It aired on TV3 from September 21, 2011 until November 8, 2011 every Monday until Thursday at 19:00 MST.
+It is also available in YouTube TV3 Malaysia.

 Synopsis

 Soffiya (Tiz Zaqyah), known as Yaya, is a vivacious and cheerful girl who lived in a village with her father, Sulaiman (Hilal Azman) a doctor and her mother, Aishah (Aisyah Atan), who had health problems.

 Sulaiman was disappointed when he was often rejected by Aishah to be together.
 Couldn't resist his lustful desire any longer, Sulaiman raped his own daughter.
 Since then, Yaya was not allowed to go to school and was locked in the house.
 Sulaiman told the villagers that Yaya had begun to change since her illness allegedly caught with drugs.
 Yaya was desperate for help but no one will believe her stories.

 Yaya's best friend, Muiz (Syazwan Zulkifli) was skeptical and tried to help her.
 But Muiz's efforts to save Yaya failed when he was killed while struggling with Sulaiman.
 Yaya was then brought to a woman's hut to be hidden, where she stayed for months and delivered her out-of-wedlock child (who died shortly after the birth).
 After her mother died, Yaya was brave enough to go against her father.
 Yaya defended herself when Sulaiman tried to rape her again and stabbed him repeatedly.
 He was killed.

 Yaya was tried in court with the assistance of a young lawyer, Ilyas (Fizo Omar).
 She was convicted and detained in a juvenile center, where she had been a victim of bullying.
 Despite the hardships she endured, Yaya fell in love with Ilyas who never gave up trying to release her from that place.